Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Experiments

 \subsection{Analysis under external disturbances}

-Finally, in this last set of experiments, we have considered the existence of external disturbances in the platoon.
+Next, we have considered the existence of external disturbances in the platoon.
 Here, the main goal is to demonstrate the effectiveness of the integral action term of our proposed topology, once again considering all topologies of Fig.~\ref{fig:topologies}.
-To do so, let us increase the road slope angle value $\slope$ in Eq.~\eqref{eq:nonlinear_system} to emulate the existence of an ascent ramp to be overcome by the vehicle team.
-Here, we used $\slope = \n[degrees]{10}$ for all trials.
+To do so, let us increase the road slope angle $\slope$ in Eq.~\eqref{eq:nonlinear_system} to emulate the existence of an ascent ramp to be overcome by the vehicle team.
+For all trials, we modeled this inclination as:

+Therefore, with the given acceleration profile, the leader reaches the disturbances in about after approximately \n[s]{35} of simulation.

 Figures \ref{fig:PF_slope}, \ref{fig:PFL_slope}, \ref{fig:TPF_slope} and \ref{fig:TPFL_slope} presents the step response of the platoon to the \ac{PF}, \ac{PFL}, \ac{TPF} and \ac{TPFL}, respectively.
 All of them show the susceptibility of the current state-of-the-art approaches to external forces acting on the system.
 This negative effect is more evident in the network topologies in which the agent doesn't communicate directly with the leader (\ac{PF} and \ac{TPF}).
-In leader-based hierarchies, the agent tends to perceive and respond more quickly to disturbances in the steady-state, although, in practice, they are hard to implement for very long platoons due to real-world communication constraints.
+In leader-based hierarchies, the agent tends to perceive and respond more quickly to disturbances in the steady state, although, in practice, they are hard to implement for very long platoons due to real-world communication constraints.
 On the other hand, our proposed method performed more robustly to adverse road conditions.
 The same behavior may be expected with the introduction of wind, although ground vehicles are less susceptible to this type of disturbance.

+Next, we also evaluate the cumulative impact of a topology change and external disturbances in the evaluated methods.
+The idea is to demonstrate how our proposed approach behaves in a more realistic traffic scenario.
+Figure \ref{fig:TPFL_slope_topology} presents a case in which the platoon composed of ten vehicles, starting with the \ac{TPFL} topology, is subjected to a road slope of $\slope = \n[degrees]{5}$ after \n[s]{40} of simulation.
+Similar to the results in Fig.~\ref{fig:TPFL_slope}, our approach is the only capable of completely rejecting the disturbance.
+But in the sequence, at \n[s]{80}, we change the current communication topology from \ac{TPFL} to \ac{PF}, and then, it is possible to observe that the controllers' response degrades significantly, with the exception of our method, which continues to reject disturbances.